Codym48/efficient-development/README.md

   - Unless that code is broken or terrible, in which case update it everywhere, not just in your new code
 - Drive MRs to closure before opening new ones
   - Unless you find a bug that can be spun off and completed via a smaller incremental MR sooner
+- Make time to review teammates MRs on a recurring basis
+  - Like while waiting on review of your MR and after you finish it before you start the next one
 - Resolve MR concerns efficiently
   - Developers are empowered to resolve threads about typos when they make the fix
   - Larger / open-ended / architectural concerns shall be resolved by the originator of the thread (only)